leonwongdev/HackathonTeamBuilder/README.md

 		- EditProfile(EditUserProfileViewModel NewUserModel): Added this function to update user data in DB.
 	- /HomeController.cs :
 		- Index(): For displaying list of hackathons
-	- /HackathonDataController.cs
+	- /HackathonController.cs: For CRUD of hackathon table, refer to MVP feature section below.
-		- ListAll(): For getting list of hackathons from DB.
+	- /HackathonDataController.cs: For WebAPI layer of CRUD on the hackathon table.
 - /Models
 	- AccountViewModels.cs
 		- RegisterViewModel: Added new fields